In part seven of the “M Word” blog series, Lori Sackler shares why holidays can be a good time to launch financial talks.

 The holidays are fast approaching, which means you have another crack at resolving issues and conflict at the next family gathering and making progress towards achieving certain goals.

-In the “M Word” blog of May 30, we highlighted the “inner landscape” elements, both conscious and unconscious that may be interfering with you getting to the starting line and launching into money conversations as you navigate different family transitions.
+In a previous blog, we highlighted the “hidden landscape” elements, both conscious and unconscious, that may be interfering with you getting to the starting line and launching into money conversations as you navigate different family transitions.
 In this blog, we will actually tackle how to prepare for the talks and think them through in advance so when you have the next family gathering, you can be prepared to articulate the issues, get agreement on the need to resolve and schedule a time to discuss the pressing matters that may later create a family meltdown in the event they’re not tackled.

 When it comes to millennials, the first question around transition points and issues to discuss may be related to paying down their debt, thinking about renting vs. owning and funding a purchase, helping their boomer parents who may be starting to have health issues or dealing with estate planning issues that will impact the family.